 The Legacy KT-200 and KT-300 shall also support the ioSmart over standard Wiegand protocol using dedicated cables for LED and BUZ.

-The ioModules shall be configured for the KT-400 or KT-1 as additional expansion modules.
+The operator shall configure the ioModules for the KT-400 or the KT-1 as additional expansion modules.

-The ioModules shall be communicate over encrypted RS-485 to the controllers
+The ioModules shall communicate with the controllers yusing encrypted RS-485.

-The ioModules shall be Serial number addressable and supervised.
+The ioModules shall have a serial number that the SMS shall use to supervise activity.

-These modules shall be firmware upgradable from within the SMS.
+When required the SMS shall upgrade the ioModule firmware.

 Each module shall be configurable as 16 inputs or 16 outputs.

-The ioModule shall give the option to be used as inputs, outputs or elevator floors
+The ioModule shall have the following usage options: inputs, outputs, or elevator floors.

-The SMS shall allow to import KT-400 Standalone and KT-1 Standalone backup into the SMS as a new connection when using a multi-site Gateway.
+The SMS shall allow to import KT-400 Standalone and KT-1 Standalone backup into the SMS as a new connection when using a Multi-Site Gateway.

 The SMS shall allow to import the following but will not be limited to: